subugoe/hoad/docs/about.md

 ## Summary

 [This open source dashboard](https://subugoe.shinyapps.io/hybridoa/) presents the uptake of hybrid open access for 4,529 subscription journals from 59 publishers.
-Sicne 2013, these journals have published 6,413,679 articles, of which r dplyr::n_distinct(hybrid_cr$doi_oa)` were made openly available without delay, representing a hybrid open access share of 3.2%.
+Sicne 2013, these journals have published 6,413,679 articles, of which 207,602 were made openly available without delay, representing a hybrid open access share of 3.2%.

 Hybrid open access journals are included when they share the following two characteristics: